Mauritonio118/Hakcathon_Avalanche_Summit_2024/Pre-Hackathon Progress - Click Token/README.md

-# Pre-Hackathon Progress - Click Token
+# Pre-Hackathon Progress - Click Token🖱️

 This repository contains the initial work developed in the three days leading up to the hackathon.
 The code in the folder corresponds to a conceptual frontend of what I planned to present for this competition.